Lotterleben/AODVv2-Draft/README.md

 # AODVv2-Draft

 ## Workflow (proposed by Lotte)
 Please create a dedicated branch for each task and push your changes to that branch.
 Once you've completed your task, open a pull request so that we can all review the changes.
-Once we've alle ACKed them, you can merge them into the ``master`` branch.
+Once we've all ACKed them, you can merge them into the ``master`` branch.

 ### Example
 Say I want to add and reorder a section about metrics.
 The workflow would be as follows: